-I always compare the lack of access and skills in relation to ICT with not being able to read or write; people who have not mastered these skills will lose out immensely on others who have and will always struggle in life.
-Having access to Information and Communication Technology is not so much about having the technology itself, but about being able to communicate with others, having access to information, and sharing it with others.
+I always compare the lack of access and skills in relation to ICT have incorporated monitoring and evaluation activities into with not being able to read or write; people who have not their work.
+From supporting projects and policies IICD has mastered these skills will lose out immensely on others who slowly moved towards stimulating the large-scale replication have and will always struggle in life.
+Having access to of successful projects and up-scaling ICT for development Information and Communication Technology is not so much (ICT4D) activities.
+ICT as a tool for poverty alleviation and about having the technology itself, but about being able to sustainable development is finally being embraced by communicate with others, having access to information, and developing countries and showing signs of having an impact. sharing it with others.
 Communication is vital for life.